opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

   # ... repeat for all 7 buckets
 ```

-### Password Mapping
+### Setting up Password Mapping

 This file maps environment variables to the Helm chart secret structure.
-It is automatically read by Helmfile — **no manual editing is needed** as long as your env file is correctly sourced:
+It is automatically read by Helmfile; **no manual editing is needed** as long as your env file is correctly sourced:

 ```yaml title="helmfile/environments/prod/secrets.yaml.gotmpl"
 secrets: